Dun Karm Psaila: Works

 Dun Karm is best known as the author the verses of a good number of popular religious hymns in Maltese, including the Maltese national anthem.
 In 1921, Albert Laferla, the director of education, asked Dun Karm to compose some verses to a music score by Robert Samut.
 The Innu Malti was sung for the first time in 1923.
-In 1941 it was officially designated the national anthem, a status confirmed by the Constitution at independence in 1964.
-Yet, Dun Karm is not deemed the Maltese "national poet" merely because he wrote the text of the national anthem but rather for having written prolifically in Maltese, and producing works conscious of a "Maltese identity.
-Dun Karm was conscious that his identity, that that of most people who inhabited the Maltese islands, could not be too easily collapsed into an extended form of the "Britishness", "Italianità del Risorgimento" or "Italianità cattolica", which were the subject of endless political debates among the intellectuals of the time.
-Yet, Dun Karm is rarely labelled a "nationalist" or a "patriot" in the way such terms are usually used in the English language: he sought to put his finger on the identity of the common people of the islands, while not trying to mimic the national identities of the major European polities by Romantic movements as a reaction to the cosmopolitanism of the French Revolution and the Napolenonic Wars.
+In 1941 it was officially designated the national anthem, a status confirmed by the Constitution when Malta gained independence in 1964.
+Yet, Dun Karm is not deemed the Maltese national poet merely because he wrote the text of the national anthem but rather for having written prolifically in Maltese, and producing works conscious of a "Maltese identity".
+Dun Karm was conscious that his identity, that of most people who inhabited the Maltese islands, could not be too easily collapsed into an extended form of the "Britishness", "Italianità del Risorgimento" or "Italianità cattolica", which were the subject of endless political debates among the intellectuals of the time.
+Yet, Dun Karm is rarely labelled a "nationalist" or a "patriot" in the way such terms are usually used in the English language: he sought to put his finger on the identity of the common people of the islands, while not trying to mimic the national identities of the major European polities by the Romantic movement as a reaction to the cosmopolitanism of the French Revolution and the Napoleonic Wars.